 - 6.1.7 Norfolk County Council commenced the planned review of the Minerals and Waste Local Plan in 2017.
 The review will extend the Plan period to 2036, and as part of the process consideration will be given to the need for new allocations to provide an adequate and steady supply of minerals up to the end of 2036.
-A 'call for sites' was undertaken in 2017 and 24 additional sites for potential future sand and gravel extraction were submitted by landowners, mineral operators or agents, plus one further site submitted in response to the Initial Consultation. - 6.1.8 The Initial Consultation document of the Minerals and Waste Local Plan Review was subject to public consultation for six weeks during June-August 2018, a total of 25 sites were proposed to be allocated as suitable for future sand and gravel extraction, and 1 site is proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036. - 6.1.9 The six-week Preferred Options consultation on the Minerals and Waste Local Plan Review took place during September/October 2019.
+A 'call for sites' was undertaken in 2017 and 24 additional sites for potential future sand and gravel extraction were submitted by landowners, mineral operators or agents, plus one further site submitted in response to the Initial Consultation. - 6.1.8 The Initial Consultation document of the Minerals and Waste Local Plan Review was subject to public consultation for six weeks during June-August 2018, a total of 25 sites were proposed to be allocated as suitable for future sand and gravel extraction, and one site is proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036. - 6.1.9 The six-week Preferred Options consultation on the Minerals and Waste Local Plan Review took place during September/October 2019, a total of 20 sites were proposed to be allocated as suitable for future sand and gravel extraction, and one site is proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036.